 If you're dog is likely to snap or bite you then it would be safer if you put a muzzle on your dog to clean his ears or get your vet to do it.

 Prepare for cleaning the ears by gathering materials and finding a place to do the cleaning.
-Your dog is not going to like this so it's best to find a small area where they can't escape; I find a bathroom or laundry room is good.
+Your dog may not like this so it's best to find a small area where they can't escape; I find a bathroom or laundry room is good.
 If you can, have someone help to hold your dog while you clean the ear cavity.

-Do not use hydrogen peroxide, rubbing alcohol, vinegar, dish soap, mineral oil, or any other homemade concoction in the ear.
+Do not use hydrogen peroxide, rubbing alcohol, vinegar, dish soap, or any other homemade concoction that contains these ingredients, in the ear.

 It's best if you purchase a commercial ear cleaner from your local pet store or vet and make sure you get one that just cleans ears.
 Some contain ear mite killer or antibiotics, these extra ingredients are not necessary and are mostly ineffective anyway.
 If in doubt, leave the ear canal cleaning to a professional.
 Most groomers will be happy to oblige and are proficient in cleaning dogs' ears.